FloAppsLtd/Documents/SecurityPolicy.md

 ### Bank transactions

-Files that are fetched from banks are kept on our servers for 70 days (on `Core`, 180 days) and deleted via CRON operation.
+Bank transaction files are kept on our servers for 180 days and deleted via CRON operation.

 ### GatewayAPI